lilbud/lilbud.github.io/_pages/projects/music/other/archive/archive.md

 Covers for the Bruce Springsteen Archive series.

-THERE IS NO ACTUAL ARCHIVES IN THIS REPO, ONLY THE DIGITAL COVERS THAT WERE EMBEDDED IN THE FILES ORIGINALLY.

 All covers acquired from either the archive releases I personally have bought (not that many), by asking around on various online communities, or searching online for the best cover.

-~~I am still missing nearly all of the 2014 High Hopes tour (see missing.txt).~~

-~~All 2014 covers are here, though most are shitty low-res versions.
-Not preferred but better than nothing~~

-UPDATE (2023-09-07): All 2014 covers have been added, thanks to underdog13a on BTX.

 Almost every show was released except for a few choice ones.
 Quite a few shows were pulled when the switch was made from LiveNation to Nugs.
 The few not released include: